HeleneGaspar/vintage_pieces_searcher/README.md

 # Vintage Piece Searcher

-A personal tool that continuously searches Vinted for vintage pieces you're hunting for.
+A tool that continuously searches secondhand marketplaces for your pieces.
 Upload a reference image + brand, and the tool uses CLIP visual matching to find the most similar listings on Vinted.

 ## How it works